CBD vs. THC: The Similarities & Differences

 After the discovery of more endocannabinoids, like 2-AG, scientists realized that the endocannabinoid system is a system of widespread importance, with links to almost every physiological process in the body.
 Especially it’s close interactions with the neuronal system, hormonal system, and immune system – three of the most mysterious, widespread and important systems we posses.

 CBD, THC and the Endocannabinoid System

-Short answer: so much.
-The phytocannabinoids interact with the endocannabinoids in so many ways, that you could write a book the length of Moby-Dick about it.
-The longer answer comes from Dr. Vincenzo DiMarzo, one of the most prominent researchers in the field, called the cannabinoids a biochemical Swiss Army knife.
+The phytocannabinoids interact with the endocannabinoids in many ways.
+The longer answer comes from Dr. Vincenzo DiMarzo who called the cannabinoids a biochemical Swiss Army knife.
 We’ll cover a selection of the effects of CBD and THC here.

 The most notable effect of THC is activating the CB1 receptor.
 That’s what causes the feeling of being high.
-CBD does the opposite.
-At the CB1 receptor, it acts as a negative allosteric modulator.
-That means it doesn’t bind to the main activation site of the receptor – but in a little side pocket.
-There, it changes the receptor's shape slightly, and makes it harder for other molecules to bind there.
+CBD does the opposite, acting as a negative allosteric modulator.
 This might be the reason that CBD has been reported to help people who have taken too much THC, and are having a rough time.
-CBD can be the ripcord you pull to release the anti-anxiety parachute that protects from being too high.

 But THC and CBD do not interact with the endocannabinoid system alone.
 What makes them so special is their promiscuity: